Ariakim-Taiyo/Improved-Wingflex-Geofs/README.md

 **To Use**

-Go to www.geo-fs.com/geofs.php and select one of the supported aircraft.<br> Then copy the contents of "betterWingflex.js" into the console by pressing CTRL+SHIFT+I, then go to the "Console" tab. <br>
+Go to www.geo-fs.com/geofs.php and select one of the supported aircraft.<br> Go to the latest release and copy the contents of "betterWingflex.js" into the console by pressing CTRL+SHIFT+I, then go to the "Console" tab. <br>
 Press enter.